 It is indicated for the following patients:

-⇒ Those who want to wear their hair very short.
+✅ Those who want to wear their hair short.

-⇒ Those with inadequate laxity for a strip excision.
+✅ Those with inadequate scalp laxity for a strip excision.

-A FOX test is necessary to determine if a patient is a good candidate for FUE.
+A FOX test can help determine if a patient is a good candidate for FUE.
 It is done by taking out a few (about 100) grafts from the donor area and then evaluating how many complete/incomplete follicular units are extracted.
 If the extraction is easy and complete units are extracted, the surgeon can go ahead with FUE; otherwise, a strip technique may be needed.